laktek/SugarlessJS/README.md

 Sugarless is a fairly small, self-contained library.
 The minified version is **2.64KB (1.04KB gzipped)**.

+**Can I use Sugarless in an existing project?**

+Of course.
+You can start using Sugarless to refactor a section or to implement something new.
+Sugarless will not have any affect on your existing JavaScript code.

 **Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
 From where should I start?**

 Eloquent JavaScript's chapter on Functional Programming is pretty comprehensive, a recommended read - http://eloquentjavascript.net/chapter6.html